fcole90/interactive_bayesian_optimization/README.md

 The evaluation function is `ai_tom/evaluation.py` and needs a folder of user studies to be specified the end of the script.
 It will produce plots under `instance/plots/`.

+In the online demo the backend is run in a webworker which invokes a wasm python interpreter using [Pyodide](https://pyodide.readthedocs.io/en/latest/index.html).

 #### Frontend